 Abstract.
-To increase the number of entrepreneurs in Indonesia, Peradaban University began to change the patterns of education, so the students not only have high scores in academic but they also have the entrepreneurial skills.
-Despite this subject, entry of students in the field of entrepreneurship has always been faced with many barriers and most of them have not been able to analyze the barriers.
-This study uses mixed method of quantitative and qualitative methods.
+To increase the number of entrepreneurs in Indonesia, Peradaban University, Brebes, Middle Java, Indonesia began to change the patterns of education, so the students not only have high scores in academics but they also have entrepreneurial skills.
+Despite this subject, entry of students into the field of entrepreneurship has always been faced with many barriers and most of them have not been able to analyze the barriers.
+This study uses a mixed method of quantitative and qualitative methods.
 Analytical Hierarchy Process (AHP) was used to analyze the dominant factors of the barriers.
-While the interview method was used as qualitative method to find out the solution of the barriers.
-Respondents in this study were students at Peradaban University that have been entrepreneur for at least 1 month.
-Data obtained with spreading questionnaires to 32 students and interviewed 4 students.
-The result of analysis show that the dominant factors is environment of campus barriers (25,79%) followed by financial barriers (24.84%), character barriers (18.48%), educational barriers (17.03%) and family barriers (13.85%).
-And some solutions provided is to learn time management, making the priority scale, approach to the lecturer, looking for investors and invite other friends to run the business together.
+While the interview method was used as a qualitative method to find out the solution to the barriers.
+Respondents in this study were students at Peradaban University that have been entrepreneurs for at least one month.
+Data were obtained by spreading questionnaires to 32 students and interviewing four students.
+The result of the analysis shows that the dominant factors are environment of campus barriers (25.79%) followed by financial barriers (24.84%), character barriers (18.48%), educational barriers (17.03%) and family barriers (13.85%).
+And some solutions provided are learning time management, making the priority scale, approaching the lecturer, looking for investors, and inviting other friends to run the business together.